-While the results of this research have been very positive, attempts to run similar projects around the UK and German elections have been less successful at getting newsrooms to collaborate.
+While the results of this research have been very positive, attempts to run similar projects around the UK and attempts to run similar projects around the UK and German elections have been less successful at getting newsrooms to collaborate.
 It's important we understand why CrossCheck worked in the French context.

-1_See Appendix 3 for the Topic Guide of the interviews.
+\ See Appendix 3 for the Topic Guide of the interviews.

-2_While the limitations of Facebook video view numbers are well known, one video did receive over 800,000 views.
+\ While the limitations of Facebook video view numbers are well known, one video did receive over 800.000 views.